West Haven station

 West Haven station is a commuter rail station on the Metro-North Railroad's New Haven Line, located in West Haven, Connecticut.
 The station was built on Sawmill Road between Hood Terrace and Railroad Avenue, in the Elm Street-Wagner Place neighborhood.
 West Haven has 660 parking spaces in on-site lots (with the possibility of 300–400 more in a parking garage in a refurbished industrial building north of the station if warranted by future demand) as well as bicycle facilities.
 The station is accessible.
-West Haven has full service on the New Haven Line, as well as from the handful of Shore Line East trains which run past New Haven to Stamford.
+West Haven has full service on the New Haven Line.